 (2) Where an event or incident occurs or is likely to occur and more than one member is required to perform certain functions, duties or responsibilities in relation to that event or incident each member shall have regard to the proper completion of all the functions, duties and responsibilities required to be carried out in relation to that event or incident.

-(3) Except where the event or incident comes within the functions, duties and responsibilities of a particular branch, division, section or squad and subject to any direction to the contrary given by a senior member, where the officer in charge of a police region, division, police station or police office, as the case may be, in whose region, division or within whose area an event or incident occurs or is likely to occur is of the opinion that the functions, duties and responsibilities required to be carried out in relation to that event or incident will not be carried out, are not being carried out or have not been carried out, he may give such lawful directions as he thinks are necessary for the performance of those functions, duties and responsibilities and every member concerned shall give effect to those directions.
+(3) Except where the event or incident comes within the functions, duties and responsibilities of a particular branch, division, section or squad and subject to any direction to the contrary given by a senior member, where the officer in charge of a police region, division, police station or police office, as the case may be, in whose region, division or within whose area an event or incident occurs or is likely to occur is of the opinion that the functions, duties and responsibilities required to be carried out in relation to that event or incident will not be carried out, are not being carried out or have not been carried out, he or she may give such lawful directions as he or she thinks are necessary for the performance of those functions, duties and responsibilities and every member concerned shall give effect to those directions.

-(4) Where a member who receives a direction given pursuant to subregulation (3) disagrees with the direction he shall nevertheless carry out the direction but may report the matter to the Commissioner in the manner directed by the Commissioner.
+(4) Where a member who receives a direction given pursuant to subregulation (3) disagrees with the direction the member shall nevertheless carry out the direction but may report the matter to the Commissioner in the manner directed by the Commissioner.

+[Regulation 407 amended in Gazette 20 May 2014 p.
+1617 and 1618.]

 [408-410.
 Deleted in Gazette 16 Nov 2007 p.
 5786.]

 Part V — Appointment

+501. Terms used

+In this Part, unless the contrary intention appears —

+medical practitioner means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession;

+psychiatrist means a person whose name is contained in the register of specialist psychiatrists kept by the Medical Board of Australia under the Health Practitioner Regulation National Law (Western Australia) section 223;

+psychologist means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the psychology profession.

+[Regulation 501 inserted in Gazette 20 May 2014 p.
+1609.]

-501. Application for appointment
+502. Application for appointment

-(1) A person who is desirous of being appointed as a member or a cadet shall apply in his own handwriting to the Commissioner.

-(2) An application made under subregulation (1) shall be —

-(a) on the approved form; and

-(b) accompanied by —

-(i) evidence of the date of birth of the applicant; and

-(ii) testimonials of character from persons to whom the applicant is known; and

-(iii) where the applicant has had previous service in a police force, the armed services or with a public authority, any certificate issued in respect of that previous service; and

-(iv) unless otherwise required by the Commissioner, a certificate from a medical practitioner in the form of Form 1 in the Third Schedule.
+An application to be appointed as a member is to be made to the Commissioner in the approved manner.

-[Regulation 501 amended in Gazette 22 Jan 1988 p.
-128.]
+[Regulation 502 inserted in Gazette 20 May 2014 p.
+1609.]

-502. Eligibility for appointment
+503. Eligibility for appointment

-(1) Subject to these regulations, a person is not eligible for appointment as a member or cadet unless —
+Subject to these regulations, an applicant is not eligible for appointment as a member unless —

-(a) he is —
+(a) the applicant is —

-(i) an Australian citizen, or a permanent resident, within the meaning of the Australian Citizenship Act 2007 of the Commonwealth; or
+(i) an Australian citizen, or a permanent resident, within the meaning of the Australian Citizenship Act 2007 (Commonwealth); or

-(ii) the holder of a temporary visa within the meaning of the Migration Act 1958 of the Commonwealth and is authorised by that temporary visa to engage in relevant work in Australia;
+(ii) a New Zealand citizen who is the holder of a special category visa within the meaning of the Migration Act 1958 (Commonwealth) and is authorised under that special category visa to work in Australia as a member;

 and

-(b) he is of good character and repute; and
+(b) the applicant is of good character and repute; and

-[(c) deleted]
+(c) the applicant has attained the age of 18 years; and

+(d) the applicant has, unless the Commissioner in a particular case has approved otherwise in writing —

-(d) he passes a medical examination conducted by a legally qualified medical practitioner who certifies that he is physically fit and free from any constitutional, organic or other disability likely to render him unfit for duty as a member or cadet; and
+(i) passed a medical examination conducted by a medical practitioner who certifies that the applicant is physically fit and free from any constitutional, organic or other disability likely to render the applicant unfit for duty as a member; and